I make a batch of this most weeks because it fits into almost any meal without much thought.

 1. Place the chicken breast in a pot, cover with water, bring to a boil, then reduce heat and simmer for 15 to 18 minutes until cooked to 165°F / 74°C.

-3. In a large bowl, whisk together mayonnaise, sour cream, lemon juice, garlic powder, black pepper, and salt until smooth and creamy.
+3. In a large bowl, whisk together mayonnaise, sour cream, sweet pickle relish, Dijon mustard, garlic powder, and black pepper until smooth.

 4. Add the shredded chicken and diced celery to the bowl and toss until evenly coated.